kroesche/borg-scripts/README.md

-# borg-scripts
+# Borg Backup Scripts

-My personal scripts for using borg backup
+This is my template for my borg backup scripts.
+I use this instead of borgmatic or vorta (or whatever) for reasons.